 Be so enthusiastic about little things

-One of the most awesome things about working at summer camp is that even the smallest of details img_9711are a big deal.
+One of the most awesome things about working at summer camp is that even the smallest of details are a big deal.
 The campers get excited and I can’thelp but feel it too.
 Going to our favorite activity during the day; getting ready for an evening activity; walking into a meal and seeing that it’s my favorite; telling silly knock-knock jokes in our cabin at night; and, in particular, those moments when I really connect with my campers.

 Like working so hard